Greek coalition approves 2013 budget in parliament

-ATHENS (Reuters) - Greece’s ruling coalition secured enough votes in parliament on Sunday to approve the 2013 budget law, a crucial requirement for Athens to revive its stalled international bailout program and avoid insolvency.
+ATHENS, Nov 12 (Reuters) - Greece’s ruling coalition secured enough votes in parliament on Sunday to approve the 2013 budget law, a crucial requirement for Athens to revive its stalled international bailout programme and avoid insolvency.

 Deputies allied to the three-party government approved the budget with a comfortable majority of parliament’s 300 seats.

-It followed a much narrower margin in a vote last week for a package of austerity and labor reforms also required for Greece to receive more aid.
+It followed a much narrower margin in a vote last week for a package of austerity and labour reforms also required for Greece to receive more aid.